amirreza225/LoadBalancer-NetworkAutomation/README.md

 - Web browser (for frontend)
 - `iperf` (optional for traffic testing)

-Preferably use mininet virtual machine for a more stable environment.
+**Preferably use Mininet virtual machine for a more stable environment.**

 Alternatively:
 Install Ryu and Mininet: